Prengio/prengio.github.io/_alevel/Physics.md

 They also run the British Astronomy and Astrophysics Olympiad (BAAO).
 This has two rounds, leading to a final camp of 14 from which the UK team for the International Olympiad on Astronomy and Astrophysics is chosen.
 Any student achieving a Top Gold in BPhO Round 1 is automatically invited to sit BAAO Round 2.
 The [syllabus](https://www.bpho.org.uk/baao/BAAO_Syllabus_Oct23.pdf) is available online.

 Finally, the BPhO offers a 10-week computational challenge, supported by a lecture series, which introduces students to problem solving through programming and simulation.
+They also do some Year-12 only exams during the year.